 Bill Bennett – a “Sick Fuck” ??

-Bill Bennett was relaxing in the foyer of the Hotel Lindrum in Melbourne when he took time out to give Videodrome some insight into his techniques as a film writer and director.
+Bill Bennett was relaxing in the foyer of the Hotel Lindrum in Melbourne when he took time out to give some insight into his techniques as a film writer and director.
 It seemed like working in America was agreeing with him.
 Bill was doing the press junket for Tempted staring Burt Reynolds.
 We started off talking about why so many of his films deal with sexual politics.

 “It is really weird, because as a director I find it such difficult material to deal with and I’ve avoided doing anything with any kind of sexual nature to it, up till my ninth film.
 I go into films with any kind of sexual content with a great degree of personal discomfort.”